DrXiao/cmap/README.md

 // A comparator for keys of Red-Black Tree. int cmp(const void *key1, const void *key2) {
 	/* return negative value, zero, positive value. */;
-	/* You may understant this quickly if you had used qsort in your C projects. */ }
+	/* You may understand this quickly if you had used qsort in your C projects. */ }

 // A function for getting the memory size of key.